layer5io/layer5/collections/_books/2018-06-12-istio-up-and-running.md

 image: /assets/images/istio-up-and-running_top.png
 author: Lee Calcote and Zack Butcher
 status: upcoming
+brief: "A must-read for anyone looking to get started with a Istio."
 ---
 <h4> Book: <i>Istio: Up and Running</i></h4>
 By Lee Calcote and Zack Butcher